Selectra-Dev/selectra-standards/back-end/php-specifications.md

 ## Comments

-The code **SHOULD** be commmented if the developers feels this is necessary.
+The code **SHOULD** be commented if the developers feels this is necessary.
 If the developer does choose to use comments in his code, the comments **MUST** follow the specifications of [phpDocumentor](https://www.phpdoc.org/docs/latest/index.html).

 ## Deployment